jgray-dev/gitai-public/README.md

 # Gitai

-This is my first ever Rust project, so its horrible, and 90% of it is AI with human refactoring and bug fixing LOL
+This is my first ever Rust project, so its not exactly great, but it was done in a couple hours off a random thought, and I'm happy with how it turned out.

 ## Usage